 To know all the exact requirements of your guinea pig’s diet, we have to first learn more about pumpkins and what nutrients they contain.

-These fruits have rind or skin, seeds, leaves, stems, pulp, flesh, and flowers as main parts.
+These fruits have rind or skin, seeds, leaves, stems, pulp, flesh, and flowers as the main parts.

-However, the question is whether a guinea pig can eat pumpkin parts without harmful effects on its health.
+In small amounts, all pumpkins are non-toxic to guinea pigs and they can eat pumpkin parts without harmful effects on their health.

 Pumpkin Nutrition Facts